How centralised theatre kitting can support hospitals in the fight to reduce surgery waiting lists

 Discover how theatre kitting works and how it can help ensure the smooth running of surgeries

-The NHS is under mounting strain with the backlog of patients waiting for hospital treatment now hitting an all-time high of 5.6 million, and the tightening of the government’s purse strings, all while it continues to fight the battle against COVID-19.
+The NHS is under mounting strain with the backlog of patients waiting for hospital treatment now hitting a record 7 million people, and the tightening of the government’s purse strings, all while it continues to fight the battle against COVID-19.

 With these immense challenges, NHS trusts are looking for solutions to speed up the delivery of surgeries to avoid the knock-on effect on patient care while also being as cost-effective as possible.